nnellans/github-workflows-guide/README.md

 # Default Settings
 [Documentation - Setting Default Values for Jobs](https://docs.github.com/en/actions/using-jobs/setting-default-values-for-jobs)
-- Creates a map of default settings that will be inherited
+- Creates a map of default settings that will be inherited downstream
 - Supported scopes for `defaults`: workflow-level, job-level
   - The most specific defaults wins